Nonparametric method of structural break detection in stochastic time series regression model: Theory

 \section{Theory}

-In the stochastic regression model specified by \eqref{eq:main-model}, we assume that the data is observed over the time span $\T$ with increasing sampling frequency.
-We use $\{t_1,t_2,\hdots,t_n\}$ for the time-points at which the sample observations are obtained, and for convenience of notations, this set will also be denoted as $\T$.
-The cardinality of the sample is denoted as $n$, and the asymptotic theory will be derived for $n\rightarrow\infty$.
-Further, denote by $(Y_i,X_i)$ the paired observations recorded at time-point $t_i\in\T$.
-Hereafter, we shall use the notation $\sum_{\T}{\pi_i}$ to denote the sum of the values $\pi_i$ recorded at time-points $\{t_i\}$.

-Our main objective is to develop a test-based procedure to detect a break in the functional characteristic $g(x)\coloneqq g(Y_t\mid X_t=x)$ of the data.
-In particular, we shall focus on the case where $g$ is either the conditional expectation or the conditional variance.
-As a first step to develop the test, we divide the time domain $\T$ into two disjoint halves, denoted by $\tminus$ and $\tplus$ respectively.
-Due to the assumption of increasing sampling frequency, the cardinality of both $\tminus$ and $\tplus$ will approach $\infty$.
+Our main objective is to develop a test-based procedure to detect a structural break in a conditional functional of the distribution of $Y_t$ given $X_t=x$.
+Below, we write $g(x)$ generically for the functional of interest.
+In this paper we primarily consider two cases: $g(x)=E(Y_t\mid X_t=x)=\mu(x)$ and $g(x)=\operatorname{Var}(Y_t\mid X_t=x)=\sigma^2(x)$.
+As a first step to develop the test, imagine that we divide the time domain $\T$ into two disjoint halves, denoted by $\tminus$ and $\tplus$ respectively.
+Under our asymptotic regime, the cardinality of both $\tminus$ and $\tplus$ will approach $\infty$.
 With a slight abuse of notation, we continue to denote the number of observations in each set by $n$.
 Assume the true functional characteristic $g(\cdot)$ to be $g_1(\cdot)$ on $\tminus$ and $g_2(\cdot)$ in $\tplus$.
 In the absence of a structural break, we should have $g_1(x)=g_2(x)$ for all $x\in\mathcal{X}$.
 However, if a structural break is indeed present, then $g_1(\cdot)$ and $g_2(\cdot)$ will exhibit significant difference over the range $\mathcal{X}$.
-For a fixed $x \in \mathcal{X}$, let
+For a fixed $x \in \mathcal{X}$, let $ g_{\text{diff}}(x) = g_1(x) - g_2(x),$ which, in presence of a structural break, should be large for some $x\in\mathcal{X}$.
+Therefore, a significantly large value of $\sup_{x\in\mathcal{X}}\{\abs{g_{\text{diff}}(x)}\}$ indicates the presence of a structural break.
+Our procedure relies on this phenomenon.
+In Sections \ref{sec:point-wise_asymptotics} and \ref{sec:supremum_asymptotics}, we provide the estimates of both $g_{\text{diff}}(\cdot)$ and $\sup_{x\in\mathcal{X}}\{\abs{g_{\text{diff}}(x)}\}$ (taking $g$ to be conditional mean or the conditional variance function), and establish their asymptotic theory.
+We emphasize that while the theory directly leads to a test for detecting the presence of a structural break, the method can be extended to localize them as well.
+The localization algorithm is detailed in \Cref{subsec:detection-of-structural-breaks}.